roadiz/roadiz/README.md

 * Create an *Apache* or *Nginx* virtual host based on files in `samples/` folder.
 **If you don’t have any permission to create a virtual host, execute `bin/roadiz config --generate-htaccess` to create `.htaccess` files.**
+* Copy `samples/install.php.sample` to `install.php` and add your IP address in to authorize your computer to access install entry point.
+* (Optional) Copy `samples/dev.php.sample` to `dev.php` and add your IP address in to authorize your computer to access development entry point.
-* Go to your web-browser to launch Install wizard.
+* Go to your web-browser using *install.php* after your server domain name to launch Install wizard.

-Once you’ve installed *Roadiz*, just type `/rz-admin` after your server domain name to reach backoffice interface.
+Once you’ve installed *Roadiz*, just type `/rz-admin` after your server domain name, without *install.php*, to reach backoffice interface.

 ### Database connexion